Washington vs. Arkansas State NCAA Football Odds, Plays and Insights | September 18, 2021

 Washington Top Players

-- Richard Newton has churned out a team-high 62 rushing yards (62.0 yards per game).
-He has added four catches for 23 yards (23.0 receiving yards per game).
+- Richard Newton has run for a team-high 62 yards on 17 carries (62.0 yards per game) and zero touchdowns.
+He also has 23 receiving yards on four catches (23.0 yards per game) .

-- This season Cade Otton has eight receptions for a team-high 82 receiving yards (82.0 per game).
+- This season Cade Otton has eight catches and leads the team with 82 yards (82.0 per game).

-- Taj Davis has added six catches for 59 yards this year.
-He puts up 59.0 receiving yards per game.
+- Taj Davis has hauled in six catches for 59 yards (59.0 yards per game).

-- This season Cameron Davis has caught three passes for 29 yards, averaging 29.0 receiving yards per game.
+- This season Cameron Davis is averaging 29.0 yards per game, with three catches for 29 yards.

 Arkansas State Top Players

-- This year, James Blackman has recorded 169 passing yards (169.0 yards per game) while going 16-for-26 (61.5% completion percentage) and throwing zero interceptions.
+- This season, James Blackman has recorded 169 passing yards (169.0 yards per game) while connecting on 16 of 26 passes (61.5% completion percentage).
 He has added 22 rushing yards on seven carries, averaging 22.0 yards per game.

-- Alan Lamar has taken 18 carries for a team-leading 67 rushing yards (67.0 yards per game) while scoring one touchdown.
+- Alan Lamar has churned out a team-best 67 rushing yards (67.0 per game) and one touchdown.

 - Marcel Murray has 63 yards on seven carries (63.0 ypg).

-- This season Corey Rucker has nine receptions for a team-high 138 receiving yards (138.0 per game) and three touchdowns.
+- This season Corey Rucker has nine catches and leads the team with 138 yards (138.0 per game) while scoring three touchdowns.

-- Te'vailance Hunt has chipped in with six receptions for 96 yards and one touchdown.
+- Te'vailance Hunt's stat line this year shows six catches for 96 yards and one touchdown.
+He averages 96.0 receiving yards per game.

-- Jeff Foreman is averaging 55.0 yards per game, racking up five receptions for 55 yards.
+- Jeff Foreman has totaled 55 yards on five receptions, averaging 55.0 yards per game.